protzermotzer/E6IMAGE/README.md

 pip3 install images2gif
 ```

-Once complete, type in:
+Once complete, download the ESIXimage.py file, and type in it's file destination here:
 ```
 python3 /file/path/of/where/you/saved/the/file/to/ESIXimage.py
 ```

-The two filepaths at the bottom of the window are for downloading the image to display a resized version, and a directory to store the image, should you decide to save it.
+Upon running the file there are two filepaths at the bottom of the window.
+The first is for downloading the image to show a preview, and the second is a directory to store the image, should you decide to save it.

-To set the default filepaths, go to lines 30 and 31, and replace the double brackets with the respective filepaths.
+To set default filepaths for these two, go to lines 30 and 31, and replace the double brackets with the respective filepaths.
 ```
 previewfiledest = '/this/is/an/example'
 savefiledest = '/this/is/another/example'